 The masters of search & find, Google, finally guide me to the information I was unable to locate on Amazon’s website: a list of Amazon’s current book stores, at the Amazon homepage:

 So according to this page, eight stores are open at the time of my visit, and I find the opening hours.
 Interestingly though, Amazon’s email subscriber list I come across 10 minutes later lists 13 open stores.

 As a consumer, I’m frustrated at how much effort it takes to find information about the stores.
-As a retail pro, I lean back and smile, realizing that Amazon faces the same challenges as most well-known retailers: It takes some time to ensure a seamless communication between the online and offline worlds.
+As a retail pro, I lean back and smile, realizing that Amazon faces the same challenges in cross channel services as most well-known retailers: It takes some time to ensure a seamless communication between the online and offline worlds.
 Amazon, welcome in the brick & mortar reality!
 Store SEO is something you may not have considered yet.
 So lets find out about your cross channel services.

 Amazon’s Cross Channel Service Is Zero – But an App Saves the Basket